 - Using a Content Delivery Network

-CDNs store static content that is displayed on the pages and delivers them faster than most of the standard service providers.
-CDNs are a perfect tool for images and videos and allow the website owners to focus on the server’s power for publication, drifting away from all the heavy lifting to dedicated computers elsewhere.
+CDNs store static content that is displayed on the pages and deliver them faster than most of the standard service providers.
+CDNs are a perfect tool for images and videos and allow website owners to focus on the server’s power for publication, drifting away from all the heavy lifting to dedicated computers elsewhere.

 Importance of a Mobile Site

 It is a good idea for any business to have a mobile version of their site.
-Studies regarding smartphones have time and again concluded that two-third of the users use their mobile to access the web.
+Studies regarding smartphones have time and again concluded that two-thirds of the users use their mobile to access the web.
 Mobile usage is an emerging and rising trend.

 The number of people who access the mobile version of an e-commerce site is also expected to grow due to the increased usage of smartphones.
 Mobile usage can tend to slow down the traditional web versions of these sites.

 Page speed forms the invisible backbone for a successful website structure.
-Poor page speed can hamper the website as it erodes everything necessary for a website such as- conversions, SEO rankings.
+Poor page speed can hamper the website as it erodes everything necessary for a website such as conversions, and SEO rankings.
 On the contrary, good page speed can help in boosting Google Page Rank and keep the page users happy.
 3 seconds is what matters for any page, and every business should always try to optimize their website’s speed.